What is a Heat Recovery System?

 Depending on the exhaust stack temperature, the exhaust from the process equipment could also be routed directly to a low-pressure waste heat boiler.
 If the facility uses steam for any reason (carbon bed regeneration, cleaning, humidity control, etc.), this system could supplement steam production capacity anytime the system is in use.
 In an ideal situation, the steam produced from the exhaust would allow the main steam generator to function only as a back-up system.

-Another option is to install an adsorption chiller in the exhaust stream.
+Another option is a heat recovery chiller system.
+This system installs an adsorption chiller in the exhaust stream.
 Many companies use chilled water for various reasons (air conditioning, chill rolls, condensers, etc.) While the initial capital cost is higher than a conventional chilled water system, the “free” energy provided (from the oxidizer exhaust) to run the system can make it an economical choice for a waste heat recovery system.

 Standard Features by CMM

-• Energy Recovery Units are custom designed to meet specific project requirements for industrial ventilation
+• Energy Recovery Systems are custom designed to meet specific project requirements for industrial ventilation

 • Materials of construction are chosen for long-life expectancy